devOpifex/styler/README.md

 Tool to generate CSS classes, a bit like tailwind but less strict.

+It's for the cases where we cannot use tailwind because of whatever constraints we have to use another framework, e.g.: Bootstrap.

 ```html
 <!--src/file.html-->
 <div class="m-2 b-r-2 b-c-red b-w-1 pos-rel">